MishC/HTML_CSS_JavaScript/README.md

 *moody_squares* - Changing color of the JS object on the click.
 Live: http://www.naturalsession.wz.cz/photos.html

 *paper-kit-2-html-v2.2.0* - Personal website about Norway using UI kit Creative Tim.
 Under construction!
 Plan: Wheather api.
+Changes to look.
+Probably I will coma back to this in July 2021.

 *project-prettify_template* - Zero2Mastery (ZTM) layout.